 - The main building, with student services, main offices and Undergraduate Programs, is at 1000 Massachusetts Avenue between Harvard Square and Central Square.
-Look for the bright blue flags. - The School of Education is in Central Square at 80 Prospect Street, is a 10-minute walk down Massachusetts Avenue from the main building. - Admissions is at Broadway & Prospect Streets, two blocks from the School of Education. - The School of Management is located at 17 Msgr.
-O'Brien Highway.
-This new location is opening in the fall 2007.
+Look for the bright blue flags. - The School of Education and the School of Psychology & Counseling are in Central Square at 80 Prospect Street, is a 10-minute walk down Massachusetts Avenue. - Education, Psychology & Counseling admissions is at Broadway & Prospect Streets, two blocks from the School of Education.

+The School of Management is at 17 Msgr.
+O'Brien Highway, across the street from the Museum of Science, on the corner of Museum Way.